AlvaroP2003/AlvaroP2003/README.md

 ### Software Developer
 Passionate about building modern and responsive web applications.
 I specialize in front-end development with React, TypeScript, and Tailwind CSS.
-Currently freelancing and always open to new opportunities!**